hiiamboris/red-cli-gitlab-mirror/mockups/redbuild/README.md

 # RedBuild & RedBuildGUI

 Prerequisites for both:
+- Red sources downloaded somewhere
-- `git` installed and available from PATH, sources downloaded somewhere.
+- [`git`](https://git-scm.com/downloads) installed and available from PATH
 - [Rebol 2](http://www.rebol.com/downloads.html) for your OS installed and available from PATH